ericbeland/enhanced_errors/README.md

 ```

 This captures unanticipated exceptions without modifying all your error handlers.
-This approach can be used to get detailed logs when problems happen in something like a cron-job.
+This approach can be used to get detailed logs when problems happen in something like a cron-job,
+and the benefit is that you will see variable state you never thought to log, specificaly from around that
+exception you're hunting as long as you are catching and logging the exception's message normally.
+One idea is to put this behind a feature flag, so you can turn on the detail on-the-fly without a deploy.

-The tradeoff of this approach is that if you have expectations in your tests/specs around
+There are some tradeoffs to modifying .message with EnhancedErrors.
+If you have expectations in your tests/specs
-exception messages, those may break.
+on exception messages, those may break.
 Also, if you are doing something like storing the errors
 in a database, they could be *much* longer and that may pose an issue on field lengths.
 Or if you are writing your logs to Datadog, New Relic, Splunk, etc, log messages for
 errors will be longer, and you should consider what data/PII you are sharing.